stat545ubc-2023/Vancouver_Tree_Finder/README.md

-# STAT 545B - Assignment 3
+# STAT 545B - Assignment 3 and 4
 #### This repository is for Assignment 3 and 4 of STAT 545B.
 ### __Introduction__